|Don't like ads?||No ads|

 One of the main contributors to rising prices on the secondary market is demand increasing faster than supply.
 That’s why it has always puzzled me when producers roll out new allocated products when they can’t meet demand of their current ones.
 Take for example, the subject of today’s review: Weller Single Barrel.

 Weller Single Barrel is a product that doesn’t need to exist.
-They already run a single barrel program for their Special Reserve, Antique 107 and Full Proof labels that can’t produce enough bottles to meet demand.
+Buffalo Trace already has a single barrel program for their Special Reserve, Antique 107 and Full Proof labels that can’t produce enough bottles to meet demand.
 And it’s not like the barrels these are coming from different stocks either.
-Weller barrels are generally pulled anywhere from 6 to 7 years old (unless they’re Weller 12 year) before they decide which batch gets proofed down to either 90, 107 or 114 proof.
+Weller barrels are generally pulled from the warehouses anywhere from 6 to 7 years old (unless they’re Weller 12 year).
+From there, they get proofed down and chill filtered (unless it’s specified they’re not to be) to either 90, 107 or 114 proof.

-That’s right, they’re all the same mashbill and the same age.
+That’s right, Weller Special Reserve, Antique, Full Proof and Single Barrel all the same mash bill and the same age.
 The only thing that separates them is the proof they’re bottled at, if they’re chill filtered or not and the color of their label.
 Weller Single Barrel doesn’t break any new ground on the proof or age.
 So why does it exist and why is it only released once per year?
 I think we all know the answer to this.

 If you’re new to all this and unsure why I’m droning on about this particular bottle, let me put it into perspective.
 Weller Single Barrel is a bottle that:

 - Buffalo Trace created even though they still can’t meet the demand of their 6 other Weller products

 - is bottled at a very pedestrian proof (97)